OpenMetaInfo/OpenMeta-Docs/pages/en-US/docs/features/metadata/field.md

 Whether this field is an encrypted field, defaulting to AES256 encryption.

-### 2.17 `desensitized` Desensitized Field
+### 2.17 `maskingType` Masking Type
+When this field contains sensitive data, the data masking type can be configured according to rules for phone numbers, names, ID numbers, bank card numbers, etc.

-Indicates whether this field needs data desensitization. `desensitized=true` means that the client will automatically desensitize this field's data when fetching through the API.
-Desensitization can be configured to replace all or part of the field's data with the `****` string.
+When the client retrieves data through the API, the program will automatically mask the data of this field.
+The masking method can be configured to replace all or part of the field's data with the `****` string.

-Desensitized fields do not affect cascading fields, calculated fields, and other fields calculated on the server.
-In other words, calculated fields can depend on desensitized fields, and desensitized fields can be calculated fields at the same time.
+Masked fields do not affect cascade fields or calculated fields that are processed on the server side.
+This means calculated fields can rely on masked fields, or calculated fields can also be masked fields simultaneously.

-The client can use the getSensitiveField interface to obtain sensitive data for a specific field, and the server will record access logs for sensitive data during this process.
+The client can obtain sensitive data of specified fields through the `getUnmaskedField` interface, during which the server will record access logs of sensitive data.

-### 2.18 `desensitizedType` Desensitization Type

-Configuration of desensitization rules, which can be desensitized according to rules for phone numbers, names, ID numbers, and bank card numbers.
-When the `desensitized` attribute of a field is `true` but no desensitization type is configured, it defaults to full desensitization.

-- `All`: Full desensitization, replaced entirely with `****`.
+- `All`: Full masking, replacing all characters with `****`.
-- `Name`: Name desensitization, keeping the first and last characters, or the last character when the name is only 2 characters long.
+- `Name`: Name masking, retaining the first and last characters, and retaining the last character if the name has only two characters.
-- `Email`: Email desensitization, keeping the first 4 characters.
+- `Email`: Email masking, retaining the first 4 characters.
-- `PhoneNumber`: Phone number desensitization, desensitizing the last 4 characters.
+- `PhoneNumber`: Phone number masking, masking the last 4 characters.
-- `IdNumber`: ID number desensitization, keeping the first and last 4 characters.
+- `IdNumber`: ID number masking, retaining the first and last 4 characters.
-- `CardNumber`: Card number desensitization, keeping the last 4 characters.
+- `CardNumber`: Card number masking, retaining the last 4 characters.

-### 2.19 `computable` Computable Field
+### 2.18 `computed` Computed Field

-Indicates whether this field is a computable field.
-Computable fields can be configured with computation expressions and depend on other fields of the current model in the computation expression.
+Indicates whether this field is a computed field.
+Computed fields can be configured with computation expressions and depend on other fields of the current model in the computation expression.

 Currently, due to performance considerations, cross-model field references are not supported in a single computation expression.
 If necessary, you can read field data across models in Flow orchestration and participate in computations.

-For `stored=true` computable fields, when the dependent fields change, recalculation is triggered automatically.
+For `dynamic=false` computed fields, when the dependent fields change, recalculation is triggered automatically.

-For `stored=false` computable fields, the computation result is not stored in the database.
-When reading this calculated field, the computation is executed automatically.
-Therefore, the limitations of non-stored fields need to be considered, which are not suitable for obtaining large amounts of data at once.
+For `dynamic=true` computed fields, the computation result is not stored in the database.
+When reading this computed field, the computation is executed automatically.

-### 2.20 `expression` Computation Expression
+### 2.19 `expression` Computation Expression

 In the `expression` expression, you can reference other fields of the current model for computation.
 In the expression, common utility functions such as arithmetic operations, string functions, and date functions can be used.